-- a) site constraints, parameters and surrounding use; - b) legislative constraints; - c) the ergonomic constraints associated with the method of work, including operator efficiency and task duration; - d) the type and effectiveness of rescue provision; - e) the impact on other site users; - f) how to meet the arboricultural aims and objectives without causing significant harm to trees and the environment; - g) the duration of exposure to site-specific risks; - h) the duration of exposure to ergonomic-specific risks; - i) the duration of exposure to weather-specific risks; - j) equipment specification and availability; - k) the risks associated with installation and removal of equipment; - I) the costs and time associated with appropriate work methods and equipment.
+- a) the task to be carried out; - b) legislative requirements; - c) site constraints, parameters and surrounding use; - d) the ergonomic constraints associated with the method of work, including operator efficiency and task duration; - e) the type and effectiveness of rescue provision; - f) the impact on other site users; - g) how to meet the arboricultural aims and objectives without causing significant harm to trees and the environment; - h) the duration of exposure to site-specific risks; - i) the duration of exposure to ergonomic-specific risks; - j) the duration of exposure to weather-specific risks; - k) equipment specification; - I) the risks associated with installation and removal of equipment; - m) the costs and time associated with appropriate work methods and equipment.

-The implementation and working through a hierarchy requires a step-wise approach as detailed on page 24.
+The implementation of and working through a hierarchy requires a step-wise approach as detailed on page 26.